Prolog: Modules

 For programming in the large, Prolog provides a module system, which is in the ISO Standard.

 However, while most Prolog systems support structuring the code into modules, virtually no implementation adheres to the modules part of the ISO standard.
 Instead, most Prolog systems have decided to support as de-facto module standard the Quintus/SICStus module system.
 However, further convenience predicates concerning modules are provided by some implementations only and often have subtle differences in their semantics.

 Some systems chose to implement module concepts as source-to-source compilation into base ISO Prolog, as is the case of Logtalk.
 GNU Prolog initially diverted from ISO modules, opting instead for Contextual Logic Programming, in which unit (module) loading and unloading can be made dynamically.
 Ciao designed a strict module system that, while being basically compatible with the de-facto standard used by other Prolog systems, is amenable to precise static analysis, supports term hiding, and facilitates programming in the large.
 XSB takes a different approach and offers an atom-based module system.
 The latter two Prolog systems allow controlling the visibility of terms in addition to that of predicates.

 Parsing

-There is a special notation called definite clause grammars (DCGs).
+There is a special notation called definite clause grammars.
 A rule defined via -->/2 instead of :-/2 is expanded by the preprocessor (expand_term/2, a facility analogous to macros in other languages) according to a few straightforward rewriting rules, resulting in ordinary Prolog clauses.
 Most notably, the rewriting equips the predicate with two additional arguments, which can be used to implicitly thread state around, analogous to monads in other languages.
-DCGs are often used to write parsers or list generators, as they also provide a convenient interface to difference lists.
+Definite clause grammars are often used to write parsers or list generators, as they also provide a convenient interface to difference lists.